-The first reverse circulation (RC) hole of the 2012 Red Hill Project drilling program (RHB12-004) was completed in the Central Pediment anomaly (on the 60 sq. km Barrick option - ABX-T) to a depth of 2,500 feet in limestone with abundant calcite veining.
-It is the first of several holes planned to test the Deep IP anomaly in the Central Pediment (located just to the west of the BRH-013 - view at http://nulegacygold.com/Deep_IP_view.pdf).
+The first reverse circulation (RC) hole of the 2012 Red Hill Project drilling program (RHB12-004) was completed in the Central Pediment anomaly (located on the 60 sq. km Barrick Property) to a depth of 2,500 feet in limestone with abundant calcite veining.
+It is the first of several holes planned to test the Deep Induced Polarization ("IP") anomaly in the Central Pediment (located to the west of the BRH-013 - view at http://nulegacygold.com/Deep_IP_view.pdf).
+The hole encountered anomalous gold and associated Carlinstyle trace elements in favourable lithologies.
+More drilling is being considered to fully evaluate this target.